Exercise 8: Printing, Printing

 Study this carefully and try to see how I put the formatter inside the formatter.

-- Do your checks of your work, write down your mistakes, and try not to make them on the next exercise.
+- Do your checks, write down your mistakes, and try not to make the same mistakes on the next exercise.

 - Notice that the last line of output uses both single-quotes and double-quotes for individual pieces.
 Why do you think that is?